Information for tenants

 *NEW* My Place PortalTop

-The My Place Portal will allow Home in Place tenants and residents to view tenancy details, rent balances, utilities balances and maintenance requests.
+The My Place Portal allows Home in Place tenants and residents to view tenancy details, rent balances and utilities balances.
+More features are being added and soon tenants will be able to view maintenance requests.

-If we have a valid personal email address on file for you, you will be invited to set up an account in the coming months.
-Stay tuned, we will be in touch.
+If we have a valid personal email address on file for you, you will automatically be invited to set up a My Place Portal account.

 Frequently Asked QuestionsTop